jorgenpt/p4harmonize/README.md

 While it runs, it outputs status updates and every individual `p4` command it is running so you can follow along.

 When it is done, there will be a changelist that must be submitted by hand, giving you a chance to verify the work.

-`p4harmonize` will never submit a changelist on its own.
+You can set what the changelist description is by using `-description "My description"`.
+If you'd like to automatically submit the changelist, pass `-submit`, but otherwise `p4harmonize` will not submit any changes.

 ## Runtime requirements